Fred Durst

-William Frederick Durst (born Frederick Allen Mayne III; August 20, 1970) is an American rapper, singer, songwriter, actor, and filmmaker, best known as the frontman and lyricist of the nu metal band Limp Bizkit, formed in 1994, with whom he has released six studio albums.
+William Frederick Durst (born Frederick Allen Mayne III; August 20, 1970) is an American rapper, singer, songwriter, film director, and actor.
+He is the frontman and lyricist of the nu metal band Limp Bizkit, formed in 1994, with whom he has released six studio albums.

 Early life

-Durst was born Frederick Allen Mayne III in Jacksonville, Florida, but soon moved to Orlando and then to a farm in Cherryville, North Carolina, at one year old.
-His mother Anita had him rechristened as William Frederick Durst after remarrying Bill Durst, a local police officer.
-Shortly after, Durst's parents had another child, his half-brother Cory Durst.
-In the fifth grade, he moved to Gastonia, North Carolina, where he graduated from Hunter Huss High School.
-As a child, Durst was bullied, which he incorporated into his music.
-At the age of 12, Durst took an interest in breakdancing, hip hop, punk rock, and heavy metal.
+Durst was born Frederick Allen Mayne III in Jacksonville, Florida, but soon moved to Orlando, and then to a farm in Cherryville, North Carolina, at one year old.
+His mother, Anita, renamed him William Frederick Durst after remarrying Bill Durst, a local police officer.
+Shortly after, Durst's mother and stepfather had a child, his half-brother, Cory Durst.
+In the fifth grade, Fred Durst moved to Gastonia, North Carolina, where he graduated from Hunter Huss High School.
+As a child, Durst was bullied, a theme that he incorporated into his music.
+At the age of 12, Durst took an interest in breakdancing, hip-hop, punk rock, and heavy metal.
 He began to rap, skate, beatbox, and DJ.
-Leaving the Navy after two years (1988–1990), Durst moved back to Jacksonville with his father where he worked as a landscaper and a tattoo artist while developing an idea for a band that combined elements of rock and hip-hop.
+After serving in the Navy for two years, Durst moved back to Jacksonville with his father, where he worked as a landscaper and a tattoo artist while developing an idea for a band that combined elements of rock and hip-hop.

 Career

 Formation of Limp Bizkit (1994–1998)

-In 1994, Durst, Malachi Sage bassist Sam Rivers, and Rivers' high school friend John Otto jammed together and wrote three songs.
+In 1994, Durst, Malachi Sage bassist Sam Rivers, and Rivers's high school friend John Otto jammed together and wrote three songs.
 Guitarist Wes Borland later joined.
-Durst named the band Limp Bizkit because he wanted a name that would repel listeners.
+Durst named the band "Limp Bizkit" because he wanted a name that would repel listeners.
 Limp Bizkit developed a cult following in the underground music scene when its covers of George Michael's "Faith" and Paula Abdul's "Straight Up" began to attract curious concertgoers.